Lucas João: Reading

+Later career

+Lucas João signed for Chinese Super League club Shanghai Port on 28 July 2023.
+In February 2024, having been crowned champion, he moved to the Qatar Stars League with Umm Salal on a short-term contract.

+On 9 September 2024, Lucas João joined Persian Gulf Pro League champions Persepolis on a one-year deal.
+The 31-year-old returned to Nacional in July 2025, signing a two-year contract from Turkey's Ümraniyespor one decade after leaving.

 International career

 Portugal

 Lucas João won five caps for Portugal at youth level, including three for the under-21s.
 He was first called up to the full side on 6 November 2015, with manager Fernando Santos picking him ahead of friendlies against Russia and Luxembourg.
 He made his debut in the former match, featuring 18 minutes in the 1–0 loss in Krasnodar.

 Angola

 In March 2022, Lucas João was selected by Angola for friendlies with Guinea Bissau and Equatorial Guinea to be held later that month.